Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 This tutorial covers an overview of web interaction with Solidity - making use of an extension called Metamask.
 We'll be using a pre-written Ethereum smart contract and would be deploying it on a local blockchain using ganache-cli and Remix.

+To get a snippet on Solidity you can read this post: https://docs.matic.network/newbies/getting-started-solidity/

 This ĐApp uses Nuxt.js, but we'd only be focusing on the pieces that help us build.
 In reality, any JS framework can be used.

 ## Installation and Prerequisites